Isuzu Gemini: Third generation (1990)

 North American sales of the sedan started from December 1990 under the name Isuzu Stylus.
 Initial orders were above target in Japan, but production lagged behind.
 Strong early sales began to slump within a year, however, and as the post-bubble recession began to take hold in Japan, Isuzu was particularly affected.
 After a corporate restructuring, Isuzu decided to abandon passenger car production and focus on commercial truck and SUV production, as the Trooper and the Rodeo found many buyers internationally, with badge engineered versions sold under a variety of brands and names across different markets.

 The total production volume of vehicles was 406,625 units at the end of the third generation (from HQ Isuzu), with 17,754 units sold in the United States (from Ward's Automotive Yearbook).

 Fourth generation (1993)

-Isuzu halted production of the Gemini and replaced it with a rebadged version of the Honda Domani.
+In 1993, Isuzu halted production of the Gemini and replaced it with a rebadged version of the Honda Domani.
+Announced at the end of August it went on sale in early September 1993.
+Isuzu did not really advertise the new Gemini; it was mainly produced to be sold to existing customers of Isuzu's commercial vehicles.
 It was only available with the four-door sedan bodystyle and a limited number of engines; the Domani also came as a five-door hatchback.

+The models at the time of introduction were the 1600 C/C, C/C 4WD, and the slightly more powerful and better equipped G/G model.
+Maximum power output is 120 PS at 6,300 rpm for the C/C and 120 PS at 6,400 rpm for the G/G. In May 1995 the E-VTEC equipped 1500 C/C model was added to the lineup; this fuel efficient, lean-burn model was aimed at capturing some of the old buyers of diesel-engined Geminis.
+Diesels had accounted for about half of Gemini sales for the previous generations.
+The 1500 C/C has a maximum power of 94 PS at 5,500 rpm.
+In October 1995, the Gemini underwent some very minor changes in equipment and the 1600 C/C engine was lightly modified.
+Most notably, the "Gemini" sticker on the front doors was changed to a plastic emblem.
+Production of the fourth-generation Gemini ended in January 1997 and it was replaced the following month.

 Fifth generation (1997)

 The fifth generation Gemini was a rebadged second generation Honda Domani sedan, a car which was also marketed as a Civic in Europe.
 Production of this model ceased in 2000.
-As usual, the Gemini was available in a much more limited lineup than that of the related Honda version, with only one bodystyle and either a 1.5 or a 1.6 litre engine.
+As usual, the Gemini was available in a much more limited lineup than that of the related Honda version, with only one bodystyle (four-door sedan) and either a 1.5- or a 1.6-litre engine.

 Safety

 In Australia, the 1982–1984 Holden Gemini was assessed in the Used Car Safety Ratings 2006 as providing "significantly worse than average" protection for its occupants in the event of a crash.
+The second generation Gemini (RB) rated better, at "worse than average".